We’re ready to welcome you back!

 1. ALL VISITORS MUST RESERVE A TIMED TICKET

-Please note: Carnegie Museums reserves the right to require that visitors who do not follow posted safety guidelines or instructions from our staff will be asked to leave the premises.
+Please note: Carnegie Museums reserves the right to require that visitors who do not follow posted safety guidelines or instructions from our staff leave the premises.
 Failure to comply with this policy or rude or aggressive behavior will not be tolerated.
-Please see our Visitor Conduct Policy
+Please see our Visitor Conduct Policy for more information.

 3. TEMPERATURE AND SYMPTOM SCREENING